kyagrd/NonBisim2DF/quasi/README.md

 * `quasi-finpi-details.html` : html output of the interactive output of the Abella proof state step-by-step after each proof tactic command.

 To see the rendered html files you need to download the two html files in a same directory (either by checking out this repository as a whole or by download the two raw contents of the html files separtely) and load it with your web browser.

+# External link to algorithm for automatically finding distinguishing formaule for non-bisimilar processes
+The suppliementary metarials here using Abella are proof guided by human.
+We have also implemented the distinguishing formula finding algorithm, which corresponds to the proof steps for the completenes of modal logic with respect to quasi-open bisimulation in our manuscript.
+See https://github.com/kyagrd/hs-picalc-unbound-example/tree/quasi